rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

     - design
     - programming
     - oop
-summary: "I was in the world of software development for a bit now, and if I understood a single thing is that programming is not a simple affair.
+summary: "I've been in the software development world for a while, and if I understood a single thing is that programming is not a simple affair.
 Also, Object-Oriented programming is even less accessible.
 The idea that I had of what an object is after I ended the University is very far from the idea I have now.
 Last week I came across a blog post -Goodbye, Object Oriented Programming-.
 After having read it, I fully understand how easily Object-Oriented programming can be misunderstood at many levels.
-I am not saying that I have the last answer to million dollar question, but I will try to give a different perspective of my understanding of Object-Oriented programming."
+I am not saying that I have the last answer to the million dollar question, but I will try to give a different perspective of my understanding of Object-Oriented programming."
 social-share: true
 social-title: "The Secret Life of Objects: Information Hiding"
 social-tags: "OOP, design, Programming"
 math: true
 ---

-I was in the world of software development for a bit now, and if I understood the single thing is that programming is not a simple affair.
+I've been in the software development world for a while, and if I understood a single thing is that programming is not a simple affair.
 Also, Object-Oriented programming is even less accessible.
 The idea that I had of what an *object* is after I ended the University is very far from the idea I have now.
 Last week I came across a blog post [Goodbye, Object Oriented Programming](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53).
 After having read it, I fully understand how easily Object-Oriented programming can be misunderstood at many levels.
-I am not saying that I have the last answer to million dollar question, but I will try to give a different perspective of my understanding of Object-Oriented programming.
+I am not saying that I have the last answer to the million dollar question, but I will try to give a different perspective of my understanding of Object-Oriented programming.

 ## Introduction